quasarframework/quasar/docs/src/pages/start/umd.md

 ```

 ## Usage
-So, after you figured out the CDN links that you need to embed into your webpages (hopefully you've inspected the project folder created by UMD demo kit), now it's time to use Quasar.
+So, after you figured out the CDN links that you need to embed into your webpages, now it's time to use Quasar.

 ::: tip
 You'll notice that all the Quasar Components, Quasar Directives and Quasar Plugins have an installation section at the top of their pages.